-Generally Accepted Accounting Principles, more commonly referred to as GAAP, dictate how publicly traded companies must handle their accounting.
-The GAAP provide a set of accounting and reporting standards to ensure that investors and the SEC understand a company’s financial status.
+Generally Accepted Accounting Principles, commonly called GAAP, dictate how publicly traded companies must handle their accounting.
+The GAAP provides a set of accounting and reporting standards to ensure that investors and the SEC understand a company’s financial status.

 Investors and lenders sometimes require private companies to issue GAAP-compliant financial statements.
 In recent years, the topic of whether private companies should have a separate set of GAAP-like standards has been under debate.

-At Cook Martin Poulson, our business clients often ask us about big GAAP vs little GAAP.
+At CMP, our business clients often ask us about big GAAP vs little GAAP.
 Here’s what you need to know.

 What is the Difference Between Big GAAP and Little GAAP?

 The focus of the GAAP debate is the complexity of GAAP standards and whether they should apply to private companies.
 Many accountants believe that GAAP is too complex and burdensome for private companies to use.
 There is also the belief that the needs of private company financial statements may differ from those of public companies.

 The GAAP standards that apply to public companies are known as big GAAP.
 They include a strict set of reporting requirements that dictate how companies account for their money.
 They’re designed to protect investors and ensure that the SEC has a clear picture of an organization’s value and financial health.

 Little GAAP is less of a fixed set of standards and more of an ongoing debate.
 While private and not-for-profit companies are not required to adhere to GAAP, there are reasons that support the need for a set of standards that applies to them.

 There are two issues that make GAAP standards less than ideal for private companies: